A clean sensor is a happy sensor

 - Make sure the dust is gone but don’t over do it

 A good cleaning should be pretty fast, don’t keep rubbing the sensor one good swipe from left to right and maybe one to check but that’s it.
 Check first and continue later

 Of course there are more ways to clean a sensor including some I never even tried because somehow they feel a bit sketchy for me, like putting magic tape on your sensor and pulling it off (yeah I really read that somewhere) now let’s make one thing clear, yeah magic tape is supposed to not leave any trails but really seriously would you risk your sensor to that?
 I won’t.
 There are also some dustpickers out there with which you can select one dust particle and take it out via a sort of plunger effect, I never tried it because in all honesty with the 3 solutions above I never run into problems.

-One would say the rocket blower and although I use it a lot in the studio my choice is however the artic butterfly.
-It’s right in the middle of effectiveness between the rocket blower and the wet method and this means that when travelling within seconds I can clean my sensor more than enough to get clean shots for the rest of the trip, when I’m home I can always do it “perfectly” with the wet method.
+One would say the rocket blower and although I use it a lot in the studio my choice is, however, the Arctic butterfly.
+It’s right in the middle of effectiveness between the rocket blower and the wet method and this means that when travelling within seconds I can clean my sensor more than enough to get clean shots for the rest of the trip when I’m home I can always do it “perfectly” with the wet method.
 And trust me nothing is more frustrating than being on a trip and shooting some stunning scenery and coming back in the hotel/RV and finding out your sky is littered with dust and you didn’t bring anything and there are no camera stores close by enough.
-Try driving an almost 10mtr RV into a city center to get some cleaning stuff or lose some time on your trip to find a camera store that sells cleaning gear.
-So always bring at least one device that really does the trick and for me the best allrounder is the Artic Butterfly.
+Try driving an almost 10mtr RV into a city centre to get some cleaning stuff or lose some time on your trip to find a camera store that sells cleaning gear.
+So always bring at least one device that really does the trick and for me, the best allrounder is the Arctic Butterfly.